 This plan encourages the use of appropriate generic drugs (as defined below).
 When available and indicated by the prescriber, a generic drug will be dispensed in place of a brand name drug.
-If your prescriber does not want to substitute a generic for the brand name drug, you pay only the brand name cost share.
+If there is no generic equivalent, you pay only the brand name cost share.
 See the Summary Of Your Costs for the amount you pay.
-However, if the prescriber allows you to take a generic drug instead, and you buy the brand name drug anyway, you will have to pay the difference in price between the brand name drug and the generic equivalent along with the applicable brand name cost share.
+You or the prescriber may request a brand name drug instead of a generic, but if a generic equivalent is available, you will have to pay the difference in price between the brand name drug and the generic equivalent along with the brand name cost share.
 Please ask your pharmacist about the higher cost you will pay if you select a brand name drug.